-Goodwill and Intangible Assets -SFAS No. 142, "Goodwill and Other Intangible Assets" does not permit the amortization of goodwill and indefinite-lived assets.
-Instead, these assets must be reviewed annually (or more frequently under certain conditions) for impairment.
-Finite life intangible assets are amortized over their estimated useful lives, which are periodically reevaluated and are also reviewed annually for impairment.
-In the three months ended March 31, 2007, an additional \$324 was recognized as goodwill related to the acquisition of Evercore Europe.
+(or more frequently under certain conditions) for impairment.
+Intangible assets with finite lives are amortized over their estimated useful lives.
+Goodwill and intangible assets are reviewed annually for impairment.
+In the six months ended June 30, 2007, as a result of the issuance of an additional 159,000 shares for consideration, an additional \$3,509 was recognized as goodwill related to the acquisition of Braveheart.

-Share-Based Payment -On December 16, 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123(R) "Share-Based Payment" ("SFAS 123(R)") which is a revision of SFAS No. 123, "Accounting for Stock Based Compensation."
-SFAS 123(R) supersedes APB Opinion No. 25, "Accounting for Stock Issued to Employees," ("APB No. 25") and amends SFAS No. 95, "Statement of Cash Flows" ("SFAS 95").
+Share-Based Payment-On December 16, 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123(R) Share-Based Payment ("SFAS 123(R)") which is a revision of SFAS No. 123, Accounting for Stock-Based Compensation.
+SFAS 123(R) supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees ("APB No. 25") and amends SFAS No. 95, Statement of Cash Flows ("SFAS 95").
 Prior to the IPO, the Predecessor Company operated as a series of partnerships, limited liability companies and Subchapter S corporations and did not historically issue stock-based compensation awards.
-The Company adopted SFAS 123(R) on January 1, 2006 and the impact on the Company's Unaudited Condensed Consolidated Statement of Financial Condition and Statements of Income subsequent to the IPO is discussed in Note 8-Stock Based Compensation.
+The Company adopted SFAS 123(R) on January 1, 2006 and the impact on the Company's Unaudited Condensed Consolidated Statement of Financial Condition and Statements of Operations subsequent to the IPO is discussed in Note 10-Stock-Based Compensation.

-Compensation and Benefits -Compensation includes salaries, bonuses (discretionary awards and guaranteed amounts) and severance but historically excluded any compensatory payments made to Members.
+Compensation and Benefits-Compensation includes salaries, bonuses (discretionary awards and guaranteed amounts), severance and stock-based compensation, but historically excluded any compensatory payments made to Members.
 After the Company's IPO, compensatory payments made to these individuals are included in compensation expense.
-Bonuses are accrued over the service period to which they relate.
-Benefits includes both Member and employee benefits expense.
+Cash and equity-based bonuses are accrued over the respective service periods to which they relate.
+Benefits include both Member and employee benefits expense.

-Foreign Currency Translation - Foreign currency assets and liabilities have been translated at rates of exchange prevailing at the end of the periods presented.
+Foreign Currency Translation-Foreign currency assets and liabilities have been translated at rates of exchange prevailing at the end of the periods presented.
 Income and expenses transacted in foreign currency have been translated at average monthly exchange rates during the period.
 Translation gains and losses are included in the foreign currency translation adjustment as a component of Other Comprehensive Income in the Unaudited Condensed Consolidated Statement of Changes in Stockholders' Equity.

-Income Taxes - Prior to August 10, 2006, the Company had not been subject U.S. federal income tax, but had been subject to the New York City unincorporated business tax ("UBT") and New York City general corporate tax on its U.S. earnings, including certain non-income tax fees in other jurisdictions where the Company had registered offices and conducted business.
+Income Taxes-Prior to August 10, 2006, the Company had not been subject to U.S. federal income tax, but had been subject to the New York City unincorporated business tax ("UBT") and New York City general corporate tax on its U.S. earnings, and certain non-income tax fees in other jurisdictions where the Company had registered offices and conducted business.
 The Company's operations were historically organized as a series of partnerships, limited liability companies and Subchapter S corporations.
 Taxes related to income earned by these entities represent obligations of the individual Members, partners or shareholders and have not historically been reflected in the accompanying unaudited condensed combined/consolidated financial statements.
 Commencing August 10, 2006, the Company became subject to U.S. corporate federal income tax on its allocable share of the results of operations of the Company.
-The Company accounts for income taxes in accordance with SFAS No. 109, "Accounting for Income Taxes," which requires the recognition of tax benefits or expenses on temporary differences between the financial reporting and tax bases of its assets and liabilities, as disclosed in Note 11-Income Taxes.
+The Company accounts for income taxes in accordance with SFAS No. 109, Accounting for Income Taxes, which requires the recognition of tax benefits or expenses on temporary differences between the financial reporting and tax bases of its assets and liabilities, as disclosed in Note 13-Income Taxes.